Mongolia : Aimags and Soums Green Regional Development Investment Program

 OP4: Making cities more livable

 |Sector / Subsector||

-Industry and trade / Industry and trade sector development - Small and medium enterprise development
+Finance / Finance sector development - Small and medium enterprise finance and leasing

-Water and other urban infrastructure and services / Other urban services - Urban policy, institutional and capacity development - Urban sewerage - Urban slum development - Urban solid waste management - Urban water supply
+Water and other urban infrastructure and services / Other urban services - Urban housing - Urban policy, institutional and capacity development - Urban slum development - Urban solid waste management

 |Project Rationale and Linkage to Country/Regional Strategy||